Day 14: Quick Release

 Slipped Half Hitch and a Half Hitch

-Here we use the bight of a single column tie as the location of quick release but any change of direction will work.
+Here we use the bight of a single column tie as the starting point of quick release but any change of direction will work.

 Quick Release Cuff

-You can make faster inline cuff using a similar technique.
+You can make faster inline cuffs using a similar technique.
 Don’t pull the whole rope through, just a little bit and use a half hitch on the loop to keep it in position.

-Also known as ebi shibari 海老縛り (shrimp tie) or ebizeme 海老責め (shrimp torture), this tie is one of the four official Japanese torture ties from the Edo period.
+Tying the head to the ankles in a crossed leg position is known as the shrimp tie.
+In Japanese is it called ebi shibari 海老縛り (shrimp tie) or ebizeme 海老責め (shrimp torture).
+It is one of the four Japanese torture ties from the Edo period.
 Bending forward will restrict the ability to breathe, which is why using a quick release is a good idea for this tie.

-For a more restrictive experience, you can tie the arms in the back using the the quick release cuff.
-As we tie on the arms, we have to be mindful of nerve impingement, monitoring closely and making use of the quick release helps to mitigate those risks.
+For a more restrictive experience, you can tie the arms in the back using the quick release cuff.
+As we tie on the arms, we have to be mindful of nerve impingement, monitoring the capacity to open and close the hands and make use of the quick release to mitigate those risks.

-- All cuffs are located on a safe place on the body, away from joints and nerves.
+- All cuffs are located in a safe place on the body, away from joints and nerves.

-- Try releasing the knot and tying it back with the tied person in different position (sitting, side, leaning forward, leaning on the back)
+- Try releasing the knot and tying it back with the tied person in different positions (sitting, side, leaning forward, leaning on the back).